SarthakMakhija/clearcheck/README.md

 ```

 The matcher enforces the following:
-- Must not be empty.
+- Input must not be empty.
-- Must have a minimum length of 10 characters.
+- Input must have a minimum length of 10 characters.
-- Must contain at least one digit.
+- Input must contain at least one digit.
-- Must contain any of the following characters: '@', '#'.
+- Input must contain any of the following characters: '@', '#'.
-- Must not begin with the string "pass" (case-insensitive).
+- Input must not begin with the string "pass" (case-insensitive).
-- Must not contain the strings "pass" or "word" (case-insensitive).
+- Input must not contain the strings "pass" or "word" (case-insensitive).

 Let's combine it into a powerful assertion for valid passwords.